I'm not known for being the most serious guy...

 Without proper care, your recordings may cause other people's recordings to be burdened by false copyright claims.
 How this happens is best explained with an example.

 This is Melanie

-Melanie has created a hypnosis recording with background music from Enlightened Audio.
-Melanie publishes her recording as a YouTube video and applies ads to her video so that she can earn some revenue.
+Melanie has created a hypnosis recording with background music from Enlightened Audio and published her recording on YouTube.

 This is Andrew